Saving Special Places • Building Better Communities

 Jane West, Policy & Planning Director (Joined 1000 Friends in September 2019)

 Jane works with citizens, providing guidance on critical growth and development issues facing communities across Florida.
 She also advocates before the Florida legislature to promote legislation for sound community planning that protects Florida’s lands and waters and quality of life.
 In addition, Jane coordinates 1000 Friends’ legal advocacy efforts related to growth management.
 Jane has been practicing law for 21 years, and for the past 7 years has owned Jane West Law, P.L., a boutique litigation law firm focused on precedent-setting public interest land use and environmental cases throughout the state of Florida.
 She is an AV-rated attorney admitted to the U.S. Supreme Court, the 7th and 11th U.S. Court of Appeals and the Southern and Middle Districts of Florida.
 She is highly knowledgeable on comprehensive plan amendments, the quasi-judicial process, and zoning matters.
 The majority of her case load has involved land use litigation in circuit court and the Florida Division of Administrative Hearings (DOAH) along with federal litigation.
 Previously, she practiced law in Portland, Maine at Conservation Law Foundation, and Jupiter and West Palm Beach, Florida.
 Jane has a law degree from the Shepard Broad Law Center at Nova Southeastern University and B.A.s in both International Relations and Fine Arts from the University of South Florida.
 Jane currently serves as the Chairperson of the City of St. Augustine Beach’s Planning and Zoning Board, she was the founding member and President of the St. Johns Association of Women Lawyers and is a long standing member of the Florida Association of Women Lawyers.
 She likewise is a founding member of GreenHands, Inc., served on the Land Development Committee of Conservation Florida, and chaired the Agriculture and Environmental Council for the St. Johns County Chamber of Commerce.
-Jane lives in St. Augustine Beach with her husband, two sons, three dogs and chickens.
+Jane was elected to the St. Augustine Port, Waterway & Beaches Commission in November 2020.

-Vivian handles communications and outreach on behalf of 1000 Friends.
-Most recently, she helped coordinate the Trouble in Paradise report and project which explores major environmental issues facing Florida and strategies to address them., She also spearheaded the Florida 2070/Water 2070 project which reveal the devastating impact 15 million new residents could have on Florida’s lands and waters.
-She coordinates monthly Dr. John M. DeGrove webinars which have attracted close to 13,000 participants since 2012.
-Additionally, Vivian manages 1000 Friends’ website, administers e-mail alerts, coordinates publication of the newsletter and annual report, and undertakes fundraising activities.
-She has authored many of the organization’s special reports and served as its Interim President in both 2014 and 2018.
-Prior to joining 1000 Friends, Vivian was the Planner for the Historic Tallahassee Preservation Board, working on the development and implementation of the Historic Preservation Plan, ordinance, and economic incentive program, and staffing the Architectural Review Board.
-Previously she served as Florida’s first Main Street Coordinator.
-In 2005 she received an individual achievement award from the Florida Heritage Foundation and Tallahassee Trust for Historic Preservation for her two decades of contributions in historic preservation.
-She received her Master of Urban Planning degree with honors from the University of Illinois at Urbana-Champaign and is a member of the American Institute of Certified Planners.
+Vivian handles communications and special planning projects, currently coordinating the outreach campaign to share planning concerns associated with M-CORES, the proposed 330-mile system of roads through rural Florida.
+She spearheaded Florida 2070/Water 2070 which reveals the devastating impact 15 million new residents on Florida’s lands and waters; building on that she is now focusing on Sea Level 2070.
+She coordinates the monthly Dr. John M. DeGrove Webinar Series which has attracted almost 23,000 participants since 2011.
+Additionally, she manages 1000 Friends’ website, administers e-mail alerts, coordinates publication of the newsletter and annual report, authors special reports, and undertakes other communications endeavors.
+Vivian served as Interim President in both 2014 and 2018.
+Previously, as the Historic Tallahassee Preservation Board Planner she helped craft the historic preservation element, ordinance, and economic incentive program, and staffed the Architectural Review Board; earlier she served as Florida’s first State Main Street Coordinator.
+In 2005 she received an individual achievement award from the Florida Heritage Foundation and Tallahassee Trust for Historic Preservation.
+She received her Master of Urban Planning degree with honors from the University of Illinois at Urbana-Champaign, and her Bachelor of Arts from Washington College in Chestertown, Maryland, and is a member of the American Institute of Certified Planners.

 Robert N. Hartsell, P.A.
 (Of Counsel to 1000 Friends since October 2014)